matrix-org/synapse/docs/modules.md

 #### Third party rules callbacks

-Third party rules callbacks allow modules developers to add extra checks to verify the validity of incoming events.
+Third party rules callbacks allow module developers to add extra checks to verify the validity of incoming events.
 Third party event rules callbacks can be registered using the module API's `register_third_party_rules_callbacks` method.